bdeleonardis1/61ADatabaseDemo/README.md

 The first line just calls the get_db() function that we added before to get a database connection.
 The next line returns what is called a cursor.
 A cursor actually enables us to run queries and obtain the records returned.
 If the question is correct we want to insert a 1, else we want to insert a 0. cur.execute() executes a line of SQL, but it doesn’t save it to your database.
 That is why you need to run con.commit() to actually save the update.

-Confirm that this is working by visiting a URL and answering a question.
+Confirm that this is working by visiting the random question page and answering a question.
 Then go back to your SQLite browser and click the Browse Data tab:

 ![Browse](readimages/fifth.PNG)